Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Introduction

-Another modified gravity that has been considered is the theory proposed by Rastall in which the conservation law of EMT, $\nabla_\mu T^{\mu\nu} =0$ where $\nabla_\mu$ is the covariant derivative, in curved spacetimes is replaced the EMT non-conservation equation with the form $\nabla_\mu T^{\mu\nu} = \nabla^\nu\lambda R$ where $\lambda$ is a constant and $R$ is the spacetime Ricci scalar \cite{rastall1972generalization} such that we recover GR for $\lambda =0$ and the conservation law of EMT in flat spacetime.
+Among the modified gravity theories that have been considered is the theory proposed by Rastall in which the conservation law of EMT, $\nabla_\mu T^{\mu\nu} =0$ where $\nabla_\mu$ is the covariant derivative, in the curved space-times is replaced by the EMT non-conservation equation with the form $\nabla_\mu T^{\mu\nu} = \nabla^\nu\lambda R$ where $\lambda$ is a constant and $R$ is the spacetime Ricci scalar \cite{rastall1972generalization} such that we recover the theory of GR for $\lambda =0$ and the conservation law of EMT in flat spacetime.
 However, in its development, some dissents arose in response to the Rastall modifications.
 Some studies conclude that Rastall gravitational theory is equivalent to GR \cite{lindblom1982criticism,visser2018rastall}.
-However, according to \cite{darabi2018einstein}, the Rastall theory is not equivalent to GR and it is an open theory compared to GR so this theory has the opportunity to answer the problems that have not been explained by standard cosmological models.
-Phenomenologically, the violation of the conservation law of EMT occurs when the particle creation process in cosmology \cite{gibbons1993cosmological,parker1971quantized}.
-Then, Rastall theory can be considered as a classical formulation of quantum phenomena that occur on the cosmological scale \cite{silva2013bouncing}.
-In addition, dark energy may arise as a result of a violation of the EMT's conservation law \cite{josset2017dark} which is a fundamental assumption used in the Rastall theory.
+However, according to \cite{darabi2018einstein}, the Rastall theory is not equivalent to GR and it is an open theory compared to GR so this theory has the opportunity to answer the problems that have not been explained by the standard cosmological models.
+In response to this issue, several studies have been conducted to explore the equivalence and non-equivalence between Rastall theory and GR.
+At the background level, a perfect fluid can be mapped from the Rastall to the GR framework and vice versa \cite{chagoya2023cosmological}.
+Nevertheless, it should be noted that a fluid described in one theory may not appear identical when viewed from the perspective of the other theory.
+For example, cold dark matter in the Rastall frame may correspond to warm or hot dark matter in GR.
+Additionally, at the background level, Rastall cosmology shows no deviation from the $\Lambda$CDM model at late times, regardless of the value of the Rastall parameter \cite{batista2012rastall}.
+However, the differences seem to appear at the perturbation level.
+For instance, the dark energy may agglomerates \cite{batista2012rastall} and the growth index of matter perturbations strongly depends on the Rastall parameter in the linear regime \cite{khyllep2019linear}.
+Furthermore, the deviations between both models become more significant in the non-linear regimes \cite{ziaie2021effects}.
+Hence, further analysis and precise observational data are needed to determine which model is favored by observations.
+Phenomenologically, the violation of the conservation law of EMT occurs during the particle creation process in cosmology \cite{gibbons1993cosmological,parker1971quantized}.
+Then, Rastall theory can be considered as a classical formulation of quantum phenomena that occur in the cosmological scale \cite{silva2013bouncing}.
+In addition, dark energy may arise as the result of the violation of the EMT's conservation law \cite{josset2017dark} which is a fundamental assumption used in the Rastall theory.
 The application of this Rastall theory and its generalization to cosmology enable us to have an accelerating universe model \cite{shahidi2021cosmological,capone2010possibility,moradpour2017generalization}.
 See also, for instance, \cite{lin2020cosmic,llibre2020qualitative,batista2012rastall} for interesting properties of Rastall cosmology.
 The Rastall theory has also been used to answer another problem from the $\Lambda$CDM model, namely, $H_0$ tension.
-However, the modification of Friedmann's equation by the non conservation equation, Rastall-$\Lambda$CDM, obtains a value of $H_0$ which is not much different from that obtained by the $\Lambda$CDM model \cite{akarsu2020rastall}.
-Fortunately, Rastall-$f(\mathcal{R})$ theory is enable us to obtain a $H_0$ value that is better close to the observed value by choosing a suitable form of $f(\mathcal{R})$ function \cite{shahidi2021cosmological}.
+However, the modification of Friedmann's equation by the non-conservation equation, Rastall-$\Lambda$CDM, leads to a value of $H_0$ which is not much different from that obtained by the $\Lambda$CDM model \cite{akarsu2020rastall}.
+Fortunately, Rastall-$f(\mathcal{R})$ theory enables us to obtain a $H_0$ value that is closer to the observed value by choosing a suitable form of $f(\mathcal{R})$ function \cite{shahidi2021cosmological}.